daintlab/ReGuide/README.md

 }
 ```

 The `image_id` field in the JSONL files corresponds to the actual file paths of the image files as mentioned above.
-If you followed the preliminary steps above, the `image_id` values will match their actual locations, so you can use them directly!
+If you followed the preliminary steps above, the `image_id` values will match their actual locations, so you can use them directly.

 ## Citation
 ```